Salsa (dance): Venues

-Tumbao is the name of the rhythm that is typically played with the conga drums.
-It sounds like: "cu, cum.. pa... cu, cum... pa".
-Its most basic pattern is played on the beats 2, 3, 4, 6, 7 and 8.
-Tumbao rhythm is helpful for learning to dance contra-tiempo ("On2").
-The beats 2 and 6 are emphasized when dancing On2, and the Tumbao rhythm heavily emphasizes those beats as well.

-The Montuno rhythm is a rhythm that is often played with a piano.
-The Montuno rhythm loops over the 8 counts and is useful for finding the direction of the music.
-By listening to the same rhythm, that loops back to the beginning after eight counts, one can recognize which count is the first beat of the music.

-The basic salsa dance rhythm consists of taking three steps for every four beats of music.
-The odd number of steps creates the inherent syncopation to the Salsa dancing and ensures that it takes 8 beats of music to loop back to a new sequence of steps.
-Different styles employ this syncopation differently.
-For "On1" dancers this rhythm is described as "quick, quick, quick, pause, quick, quick, quick, pause".
-For "On2" dancers this rhythm is "quick, quick, slow, quick, quick, slow".
-In all cases, only three steps are taken in each 4-beat measure (or 6 total over 8 beats).

 Styles

-Over the years many different styles of salsa dancing have evolved around the world.
+Over the years, many different styles of salsa dancing have evolved around the world.
 Many of them are compatible with each other, but others are different enough to make dancing between dancers of different styles difficult.

-Incorporating other dance styling techniques into salsa dancing has also become common, with dancers of one style incorporating styles and movements of others to create new fusions of dance styles.
+Salsa has many similarities with other partner dances, the styles and skills learned in salsa can be applied to other partnered dances like Bachata or West Coast Swing.
+Incorporating other dance styling techniques into salsa dancing has also become common, with dancers incorporating styles and movements from dance styles such as ballet and hip hop to create new fusions of dance styles.

 New York style

 "On 2" style salsa originated in New York and is often referred to as New York style.
 It is a linear form of salsa, where dancers dance in a slot, similar to LA style salsa.
 Unlike other styles of salsa, however, New York style is danced on the second beat of the music ("on 2"), and the follower, not the leader, steps forward on the first measure of the music.
-There is also often a greater emphasis on performing "shines" in which dancers separate themselves and dance solo with intricate footwork and styling— a phenomenon that likely has origins from Swing and New York Tap.
+There is also often a greater emphasis on performing "shines" in which dancers separate themselves and dance solo with intricate footwork and styling—a phenomenon that likely has origins from Swing and New York Tap.

+New York style is the first style of salsa to emerge following the birth of salsa music in New York, and is a mixture of Cuban dances, such as mambo, son, pachanga, and rumba as well as American dances such as swing and tap.

-One of the most influential figures in New York style salsa is Eddie Torres (known as "the Mambo King"), who is credited with helping to formalize the on 2 salsa timing (based on mambo) and helping to popularize it by teaching it in dance studios in New York and through early instructional tapes.
+One of the most influential figures in New York style salsa is Eddie Torres (known as "the Mambo King"), who is credited with helping to formalize the on 2 salsa timing (based on the tumbao rhythm) and helping to popularize it by teaching it in dance studios in New York and through early instructional tapes.

-New York style salsa emphasizes harmony with the percussive instruments in salsa music, such as the congas, timbales, and clave, since many or all of those instruments often mark the second beat in the music.